badru254/interview_test_csharp_result/README.md

 That is because the implementation of the code is incorrect and needs fixing.

+**All of the changes you are required to do are in the InterviewTest project in the services.
+DO NOT change any of the unit tests!**

 There are two services which you need to work on.
 One is called *MixedService* which is a collection of methods that you need to correct.
 The summary of them should describe what they are supposed to do exactly (and not to do).